Neymar named in PSG squad to face Guingamp

 Neymar has been named in the Paris Saint-Germain squad for their Ligue 1 clash with Guingamp, where he appears set to make his debut following a world-record switch from Barcelona.

-And he has now been included in the squad for Sunday's meeting at the Stade de Roudourou as PSG look to make it two wins from two to start the new league season.
+And the 25-year-old has now been included in the squad for Sunday's meeting at the Stade de Roudourou as PSG look to make it two wins from two to start the new league season.

 Neymar was a spectator last weekend as PSG opened the campaign with a 2-0 win over Amiens at the Parc des Princes.